-The accounting policies that we follow are set in note 4 of the annual audited consolidated financial statements for the year ended December 31, 2023.
-Any changes in or adoption of new accounting policies during the nine months ended September 30, 2024 are disclosed in note 4 of the accompanying interim financial statements.
+The accounting policies that we follow are set in note 4 of the accompanying financial statements.
+These accounting policies conform to accounting principles of IFRS and have been consistently applied in the preparation of the financial statements.

 New accounting standards issued effective January 1, 2024